Starbuck’s Lakeshore Park • Holly Skogen • Glacial Lakes State Park

 STARBUCK’S LAKE SHORE PARK

 Since its origination in 1926, the park has undergone continuous improvements.
 Six shelters provide an excellent setting for family reunions, large groups and civic picnic events.
 There are a number of picnic tables throughout the park as well.
 To reserve shelters, call (320) 239-2525.

 A Band Shell is located near the lake and plays host to concerts, church services, celebrations and other civic events through out the year.
 A beautiful Colonial Style Shoofly was built near the lake, providing a peaceful place to idle away summer hours.

-New Playground Equipment was also added, in addition to the swing sets and the ever-popular merry-go-round.
+New Playground Equipment was also added in addition to the swing sets.
 The Lake Shore Park also features several Horseshoe Pits for those who enjoy the sport and competition.
-More recently, the Tennis Courts were resurfaced for better play.
+Tennis Courts are also available.

 GLACIAL LAKES STATE PARK

 Glacial Lakes State Park is located five miles south of Starbuck and is at the crossroads between the original prairie land to the west and the central hardwood forests to the east.
 Its hills and valleys graphically show the impact of glaciers that covered this area 10,000 years ago.
 There are several lakes, ponds and marshes in the park.
 The park offers over 40 campsites in the shade of oak trees.
 A swimming beach features crystal clear water, nature trails, walk-in campsites, a group camping area, a picnic area and boat ramp, canoe and rowboat rentals, snowmobile trails, cross country ski trails, and horseback riding.
 Fishermen can angle for largemouth bass, northern pike and panfish.For reservations please call the park at 320-239-2860 for information.
 Please leave a message if no answer and someone will return your call.

 HOLLY SKOGEN PARK